dt-mark/prolog-wordle-simulator/README.md

 # prolog-wordle-simulator

-Simple implementation of a Wordle simulator in PROLOG.
+Simple implementation of a Wordle simulator in Prolog.

 ## Usage

 Use `?- import.` to load the lists of words.

-Use `?- launch(N)` to launch a batch of `N` simulations.
+Use `?- run.` to launch a full batch of 2314 simulations.
 The results will be exported to an output_[timestamp].csv file at the end.